jemalbrins/docs/analytics.rst

   ``Chicago Tribune / news / local / breaking``.
 Those projects with a URL like ``community.chicagotribune.com`` have paths corresponding to the first part of their URL, e.g., ``Chicago Tribune / community``.

-There are a number of unintuitvely named variables that Omniture tracks.
+There are a number of unintuitively named variables that Omniture tracks.
 These are the ones we care about:

 **s_account**